chhavisharma/Project1-CUDA-Flocking/README.md

 We do notice that there is a decline in fps for lower boid counts (see boidCount=5k).
 This is because the overhead of shuffling vel and pos arrays is more than the caching benifit we get from it possibly due to the small size of the number of boids.

 * **Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!**
-*
-As mentioned earlier, too large or too small cell width defetas the purpose of discretisation.
+* In our particlar experiment in the plots, the case where 27 cells are checked (cell width == Neighbourhood distance) is performing slightly better than the 8-cell case (cell width == 2* Neighbourhood distance) for 100000 Boids.
+Too large or too small cell width defetas the purpose of discretisation.
 Really largest cell width could encompass the entire space and give us the naive case, and, really small cell width would give us cell count ~= boid count and again give us the naive case.
 There has to be a balance between cell width and the neighbourhoodDistance such that the appropriate number of cells are checked.
 Therfore it is difficult to pick a case that should performe better.
-In our particlar experiment in the plots, the case where 27 cells are checked (cell width == Neighbourhood distance) is performing slightly better than the 8-cell case (cell width == 2* Neighbourhood distance) for 100000 Boids.